jamiealquiza/tachymeter/README.md

 # tachymeter

-Tachymeter simplifies the process of measuring and summarizing rate and latency data from a series of events.
+Tachymeter simplifies the process of creating summarized rate and latency information from a series of timed events: "In this loop with 1,000 iterations, what was the 95%ile and lowest observed latency?
+What was the per-second rate?".

 Latencies in the form of [`time.Duration`](https://golang.org/pkg/time/#Duration) that measure an event duration are added to a tachymeter instance using the `AddTime()` method.